 Sometimes, what feels like a “difficult stakeholder” is just someone who has different priorities than you.
 Maybe your work is even disrupting some of their work.
 If you try to see things from their perspective, you have a better chance of finding a solution—and turning the situation into a win-win scenario.

-High stakeholder engagement can really take your project to the next level.
 Once you’ve identified your stakeholders and thought about their needs, make sure you invite them to your project planning sessions and kickoff meeting, if you have one.
-Key stakeholders should also sign off on your project plan, project objectives, and project scope.
+Key stakeholders should also sign off on your project charter, project plan, project objectives, and project scope.

-Though you should aim to invite a variety of different stakeholders, make sure you’re prioritizing key stakeholders.
+Though you should aim to invite a variety of different stakeholders, always make sure you’re prioritizing key stakeholders.
 You don’t need approval on everything from everyone.
-The best way to decide is to think of stakeholders along an influence/interest scale:
+When in doubt, go back to your stakeholder analysis map to identify who needs to be looped in.

 The best way to establish boundaries with your stakeholders is to implement a change control process.
 By creating a process for proposing, reviewing, and accepting changes to your project’s scope, you can ensure your project is dynamic and up-to-date, without worrying about scope creep.
 There are four elements to a change control process:

 Problem: During the initial stakeholder identification phase, you forgot about a stakeholder who has a high interest in this initiative.